-The following table summarizes, on a pro forma as adjusted basis as of December 31, 2013, the differences between existing stockholders and purchasers of common stock in this offering with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
+The following table summarizes, on a pro forma as adjusted basis as of March 31, 2014, the differences between existing stockholders and purchasers of common stock in this offering with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
 The calculation below is based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discount and offering expenses payable by us.

-Shares Purchased Total Consideration Average Price
+Shares Pr Shares Purchased sideration Average Price

 Number Percent Amount Percent Per Share

 Existing stockholders % % \$

 Purchasers of common stock in this offering

 Totals 100.0% 100.0%

 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' over-allotment option.
 If the underwriters exercise their over-allotment option in full, our existing stockholders would own % and purchasers of common stock in this offering would own % of the total number of shares of our common stock outstanding upon completion of this offering.
-The total consideration paid by existing stockholders would be approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$, and the total consideration paid by purchasers of common stock in this offering would be \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$.
+The total consideration paid by existing stockholders would be approximately \$ million, or %, and the total consideration paid by purchasers of common stock in this offering would be \$ million, or %.